Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/Adventures/Witching Hour.md

 On a 10+, the trap is disarmed and the hunter learns something about Zenobia.

-On a 7-9, the trap goes off.
-The Keeper may choose one of the following effects:
+On a 7-9, the trap goes off. [[The Keeper]] may choose one of the following effects:

 -   The trap is sprung and the noises alert Zenobia.

--   The trap is sprung and the hunter takes 1-harm.
+-   The trap is sprung and the hunter takes 1-[[harm]].

 -   The trap is sprung, separating a hunter from the others.